 When you’re satisfied with the height, let go of the handles and lightly push the desk down until you hear a click.
 This indicates the desk is now securely locked into position and is ready to use.

 There are many innovations to give workers a healthy work life, such as standing desks, exercise balls and others.
-They have been shown to boost energy levels, increase mental health, and promote overall health and well being.
+Standing desks have been shown to boost energy levels, increase mental health, and promote overall health and well-being.